Introduction to Soil

 What’s so dang important?
 In my opinion....Soil.
-That’s the most important aspect to bonsai and often we disregard it because we perceive a tree as a tree and soil is soil; therefore, anything should work.
+That’s the most important aspect to bonsai and often we disregard it because we perceive a tree as a tree and soil is soil.
+Therefore, anything should work.
 Soil is more than just digging up a clump of dirt in the yard and putting it into a pot and saying: “we’re done with step 1, let’s move on.”
 Because soil is such a great component when it comes to repotting bonsai trees.
 It's important to understand why repotting a bonsai tree is a necessary evil and why we do so.
-Part of being in the bonsai hobby is being a little bit of everything: i.e. horticulturist, geologist, artist, and ect.
-What one is trying to do is to replicate nature and nature has been at this game for a long time so it’s safe to say “imitation is the sincerest form of flattery.”
+Part of being in the bonsai hobby is being a little bit of everything: i.e. horticulturist, geologist, artist, etc. What one is trying to do is to replicate nature and nature has been at this game for a long time so it’s safe to say “imitation is the sincerest form of flattery.”

-Soil used in bonsai is a very widely debated issue due to every hobbyist having their own recipe mix for their soil; hence, one person’s soil composition for tropical trees may be too light or too heavy to another.
+Soil used in bonsai is a very widely debated issue due to every hobbyist having their own recipe mix for their soil.
+One person’s soil composition for tropical trees may be too light or too heavy for a different hobbyist's tree.
 Some people will even mention that bonsai soil is not even soil at all as it can contain no soil in the traditional sense.
 Many people will prefer to call their bonsai substrate “mixes” to back away from actually calling it soil to mitigate confusion.
 Regardless of what you use for any tree, the real difference between the traditional sense of soil and bonsai mix is that drainage is optimal and the main goal to achieve.

 Why is Drainage Important?